mongodb/specifications/source/sessions/driver-sessions.rst

 New database methods that take an explicit session
 --------------------------------------------------

-All ``MongoDatabase`` methods that talk to the server SHOULD be overloaded to take an explicit session parameter.
+All ``MongoDatabase`` methods that talk to the server, with the exception of `estimatedDocumentCount`, SHOULD be overloaded to take an explicit session parameter.

 When overloading methods to take a session parameter, the session parameter SHOULD be the first parameter.
 If overloading is not possible for your